hummingbot/hummingbot-site/docs/bounties/prices.md

 ## Payment Process

-After the bounty fix has been verified and published, we schedule the bounty for payment, and the Foundation will include the bounty payment in its monthly bounty payout process.
+Contributors are paid only after the bounty fix has been verified and published.
+Afterwards, Foundation will include the bounty payment in its monthly bounty payout process and mark the bounty as Paid in both [Bounties Board](https://github.com/orgs/hummingbot/projects/7/views/1) and [HBOT Tracker](https://docs.google.com/spreadsheets/d/1UNAumPMnXfsghAAXrfKkPGRH9QlC8k7Cu1FGQVL1t0M/edit?usp=sharing).

-Afterwards, we will mark the bounty as Paid in both [Bounties Board](https://github.com/orgs/hummingbot/projects/7/views/1) and [HBOT Tracker](https://docs.google.com/spreadsheets/d/1UNAumPMnXfsghAAXrfKkPGRH9QlC8k7Cu1FGQVL1t0M/edit?usp=sharing).
+See [Lifecyle of a Bounty](./lifecycle.md) for more information.